eirikhanssen/jats2epub/README.md

 ### ooxml2jats
 https://github.com/eirikhanssen/ooxml2jats
-Same objective as odf2jats but with the Office Open Xml (.docx) as a source to generate JATS (.xml) I originally started with ooxml2jats, but took the ideas and built odf2jats. ooxml2jats hasn't been worked on much, but could share most of the logic from odf2jats to make it workable.
+Same objective as odf2jats but with the Office Open Xml (.docx) as a source to generate JATS (.xml).

+I originally started with ooxml2jats, but took the ideas and built odf2jats. ooxml2jats hasn't been worked on much, but could share most of the logic from odf2jats to make it workable.

 ## Future possible improvements to jats2epub